With support from dedicated readers, NCSU College of Design, and AIANC, NCMH researched NC women architects active before 1970.

 "In 1886 the American Institute of Architects (AIA) inducted its first female member, Louise Bethune.
 The 1890 census was the first to record women in the building trades, but less than two-percent of the architects, designers, and draftsmen counted were women.
-More than half a century later, in 1950, the AIA reported only that only 1.2 percent of its members were women.
+More than half a century later, in 1950, the AIA reported only that only 1.2% of its members were women.
 Potential professionals continued to be discouraged by distinguished Fellows of the AIA such as Pietro Belluchi who is often quoted as having said, “I cannot, in whole conscience, recommend architecture as a profession for girls… the obstacles are so great …” Half a century later potential architects continue to be dissuaded from formal practice through the educational systems.

 By 1980, there were 68 women, 20 of whom were black, among the state's 1909 architects, according to Charlotte V. Brown.

 In 2007, the New York Times reported: "Women make up roughly half of all students in American graduate schools of architecture.
 Yet according to the American Institute of Architects (AIA), the professional association for practitioners, women accounted for only 13.3 percent of its members last year, an improvement from 1.2 percent in 1975 but a depressing figure nonetheless.
 And the number who have entered the ranks of international stars is minuscule."
 Here’s what the AIA says from their own survey: "Women now account for over a quarter of all architecture staff at firms, and this share has been slowly increasing.
 However, there has been very little change in the composition of firm principals and partners or in other licensed architects by gender.
-Rather, most of the change has come in other positions, as the female share of nonlicensed architects increased from 30 percent to 33 percent between 2005 and 2008, while their share of interns increased from 36 percent to 40 percent.”
+Rather, most of the change has come in other positions, as the female share of nonlicensed architects increased from 30 percent to 33 percent between 2005 and 2008, while their share of interns increased from 36 to 40%.”

 HARRIET ABIGAIL MORRISON IRWIN